 How is metastatic prostate cancer diagnosed?

 A prostate biopsy is required to confirm the presence of and determine the aggressiveness of the cancer cells.
-This involves the pathologist giving your prostate cancer a Gleason score.
+The pathologist will give a Gleason score to your prostate cancer.

 High scores above eight indicate aggressive cancer that is likely to spread to other organs.

 Further, recent advancement in cancer detection and monitoring makes it possible to use genetic tests to determine the risk of your prostate cancer spreading quickly more accurately.

 Once the prostate cancer stage has been determined, your doctor works to assess the presence of metastasis.
 If your medical team suspects your cancer has spread to other organs, they will offer you additional tests like;

 • Bone scan